-- (1) Require that the purchase and use of electronic textbooks, instructional materials, and other media or content shall be maximized to the greatest extent possible. - (2) Provide for the establishment of review committees composed of teachers, educators, parents, and other educational stakeholders who have interest in or knowledge of curriculum and the subject matter under consideration. - (3) Afford parents and other members of the public the opportunity to review and provide input relative to the textbooks and instructional materials under consideration prior to final adoption.
-Copies of all textbooks and instructional materials under consideration shall be made available to the public in a manner and to the extent feasible for the public school governing authority. - (4) Review committee evaluations and all public comments submitted for each textbook and instructional material under review shall be posted on the school governing authority's website.
+(1) Require that the purchase and use of electronic textbooks, instructional materials, and other media or content shall be maximized to the greatest extent possible.

+- (2) Provide for the establishment of review committees composed of teachers and educators, all of whom shall be employees of La. public schools, parents of students enrolled in La. public schools, and other educational stakeholders in La. who have interest in or knowledge of curriculum and the subject matter under consideration. - (3) Afford parents and other members of the public the opportunity to review and provide input relative to the textbooks and instructional materials under consideration prior to final adoption.
+Copies of all textbooks and instructional materials under consideration shall be made available to the public. - (4) Review committee evaluations and all public comments submitted for each textbook and instructional material under review shall be posted on the school governing authority's website.
 Allows the removal of such textbooks and materials from the website at the conclusion of the review and adoption process.

-Present law requires that textbooks and instructional materials adopted for use in public elementary and secondary schools shall accurately reflect the contributions and achievements of people of differing races and promote an understanding of the history and values of the people of the United States and Louisiana, including the free enterprise system, private property, constitutional liberties, democratic values, and traditional standards of moral values.
+Present law requires that textbooks and instructional materials adopted for use in public elementary and secondary schools accurately reflect the contributions and achievements of people of differing races and promote an understanding of the history and values of the people of the U.S. and La., including the free enterprise system, private property, constitutional liberties, democratic values, and traditional standards of moral values.
 Proposed law retains these provisions.